zivtech/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/DesignElementBasics.md

 The `addClasses()` and `removeClasses()` functions used in the examples above are part of the Bodiless "FClasses" (Functional Classes) API.
 You can [read more about this here](../Architecture/FClasses).
-Briefly, it's a pair of simple utilty HOC's which allow you to manipulate the `className` prop of a React element.
+Briefly, it's a pair of simple utility HOC's which allow you to manipulate the `className` prop of a React element.
 When you make an element "stylable" by the FClasses API, you can wrap it with these HOC's to add and remove classes.
 In so doing, you are applying tokens to create a styled version of the component.
-You can then wrap it again, and again, to extend or customize its style (as we did above) - for exmample, to create a local variant of a design system.
+You can then wrap it again, and again, to extend or customize its style (as we did above) - for example, to create a local variant of a design system.

 ## 4. Refactor `CaptionedImage` to use the Bodiless Design API